LauraVEkris/openrowingmonitor/docs/CONTRIBUTING.md

 Academics who use OpenRowingMonitor and improve the math or physics models are more than welcome, and we gladly help you in understanding our setup and discussing your needs, providing that essential improvements in the models will flow back to our codebase.

 If you want to contribute new features or major modifications to the code, please first discuss the change so we can better understand your plans and we can help you place this better in the application.
 Best way to do this is via an issue or the forum.
-This will make sure that we have as much fun in implementing new ideas and people don't spend much time on working on things we need to change again.
+This will make sure that we all have as much fun in implementing new ideas and people don't spend much time on working on things we need to refactor.

 #### Standards for Contributions